TeoJT/terminal-display/README.md

 # terminal-display
-A really basic way to display chonky graphics in your terminal.
+A really basic way to display pixel graphics in your terminal.

 ## Features
 - 2 demos!